10 Must-Do Activities in San Sebastian Old Town

 Catch a play at Teatro Principal

 The Teatro Principal was inaugurated in 1843 and is the oldest theater in San Sebastian.
-The theater’s calendar is filled with films and performing arts in Spanish and Basque.
+The theater’s calendar is full of films and performing arts in Spanish and Basque.
 It also hosts the Surf Film festival in Summer and the Festival de Cine Fantástico y de Terror during Halloween.
-The interior is kept almost intact and decorated for special occasions, so we recommend catching a show to experience the vintage theater balconies.
+The interior is kept almost intact and decorated for special occasions.
+We recommend catching a show to experience the vintage theater balconies.

 Learn about Basque language and culture